uwwebservices/UWER/README.md

 # University of Washington - Event Registration

-Work in progress project to demonstrate an event registration application.
+Proof of concept project to demonstrate an event registration application.
 The idea being, with this application and some minimal setup you can deploy to a device (desktop/laptop/Raspberry Pi/etc.) capable of running node.js and easily take attendance via card swipes.
 Submitting a huskycard rfid/magstrip looks up users regid, passes to PWS to get more user details, and adds users to a UW Group leaf.
 After collecting users a list of registered users in plain/verbose format can be returned as well as the UW group will have the member list.
 Verbose output from the API includes various user information as well as